Healthcare Transition Services

 • Students with ADHD, anxiety, depression, autism, sleep disorders, or EF challenges.

-• Teens moving from pediatric to adult care who need continuity & self-management.
+• Teens moving from pediatric to adult care needing continuity & self-management.

-• First-gen and underrepresented students seeking culturally responsive coaching.
+• First-gen or underrepresented students needing culturally responsive coaching.

-Resources: Got Transition · AACAP · ACHA · NIMH · ADA National Network
+Resources: Got Transition · AACAP · ACHA · NIMH · ADA Network